 To apply for an IDP for Chile, you can go to the International Driver's Association website to register and learn more about the International Driver's Permit for Chile and all the list of countries that you are required to have an IDP.
+The IDA accepts credit card payments for your convenience.
 If you have any inquiries about your International Driver's License for Chile, their contact number can be seen at the website's top left corner.

 San Pedro's importance was historically massive due to water in the middle of the desert.
 It supported years of human inhabitants as an oasis town and became the popular stopover for ancient indigenous civilizations, a resting place for people and cows during Chile's nitrate boom.

 Most Important Driving Rules in Chile

 Driving in Chile can be stressful and dangerous if you're not a Chilean driver who knows the rules before getting behind the wheel.
 Because Chile has some of the longest roads in the world, knowing some of the most important rules when driving is highly recommended for you to drive around the country safely.